baxmittens/OpenGeoSysUncertaintyQuantification.jl/paper.md

 - [VTUFileHandler.jl](https://github.com/baxmittens/VTUFileHandler.jl) [@bittens2022vtufilehandler]

   A VTU library for reading and writing vtu files.
 In addition, all mathematical operators are provided needed for stochastic postprocessing.
-This results in the datatype `VTUFile` can directly be used with the adaptive sparse grid or in a monte carlo analysis, enabling interpolation and integration for sets of OGS6 results.
+As a result, the datatype `VTUFile` can be used directly with the adaptive sparse grid or in a Monte Carlo analysis, enabling interpolation and integration for sets of OGS6 results.

 - [XDMFFileHandler.jl](https://github.com/baxmittens/XDMFFileHandler.jl)

-  Analogous to the above for the XDMF result file format.
-Provides the datatype `XDMF3File` compatible with stochastic post-processing.
+  Analogous to the above, this is a file reader for the XDMF result file format.
+Provides the datatype `XDMF3File` compatible with stochastic postprocessing.

 Features of OpenGeoSysUncertaintyQuantification.jl: